Seven soft skills you need on your résumé

 Gain a diverse skillset founded on adaptability

-You can undertake a course with an adaptable structure that lets you tailor your expertise with a selection of majors and minors, future-focused foundational and the ability to study cross-disciplinary skills getting you ready to lead the future of innovation.
-For example, you can study a Bachelor of Science that allows you to combine scientific skills with adjacent topics that you have a passion for, such as computer science or engineering.
+Many of RMIT’s science courses follow an adaptable course structure with a customisable selection of majors and minors, future-focused foundational study areas, and the ability to gain cross-disciplinary skills that get you ready to lead the future of innovation.
+For example, the Bachelor of Science allows you to combine scientific skills with adjacent topics that you have a passion for, such as computer science or engineering.

 #6: Critical thinking